roryp/echo-server-repo/README.md

 1. **OpenAI API Authentication Errors**
    - Verify your API key is set correctly in the environment
    - Check if your API key has sufficient permissions
+   - Ensure your API key has not expired or been revoked

 2. **MCP Server Connection Issues**
    - Ensure the MCP server is running at the configured address
    - Check the logs for connection timeouts or errors
    - Verify your network allows the connection
+   - If running in Docker, make sure the container can reach the MCP server

 3. **Response Timeouts**
    - The default timeout is 60 seconds; increase if necessary for complex queries
+   - Consider using a more powerful OpenAI model for faster processing

+4. **Java Memory Issues**
+   - If you encounter `OutOfMemoryError`, adjust the JVM heap size with `-Xmx` flag
+   - For Docker deployments, ensure the container has sufficient memory allocation

+5. **Spring Boot Application Issues**
+   - Check application logs for detailed error messages
+   - Verify all required dependencies are in the pom.xml
+   - Ensure the application port (default 8080) is not already in use

+---

+## Performance Tuning

+For improved performance in production environments:

+1. **OpenAI Model Selection**
+   - Balance speed vs. capability by choosing the appropriate model
+   - For high-traffic applications, consider using faster, smaller models

+2. **Connection Pooling**
+   - Configure appropriate HTTP connection pool sizes for OpenAI API calls

+3. **Caching**
+   - Implement response caching for frequently repeated queries
+   - Consider using Spring Cache or a distributed cache like Redis

+---

+## Contributing

+Contributions to improve the Echo Server are welcome!
+Here's how to contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Implement your changes
+4. Add tests if applicable
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+Please ensure your code follows the existing style and includes appropriate documentation.

 ---